-- Details: The PD would approve a 2022 forecast of electric sales and energy procurement revenue requirements of \$2.4 billion.
-It would find the December Update, updated again with the actual year end ERRA-main account balance provides the most accurate forecast for 2022 revenue requirements, and approve the 12-month amortization that was supported by CCAs.
-Under the December Update adopted in the PD, the 2022 total PCIA rate for 2017-vintaged customers (i.e., most VCE customers) would fall 59% relative to 2021 to \$0.02061/kWh for residential customers and to \$0.01980/kWh on a system-average basis.
-The PD would also agree with the Joint CCAs and DACC that all customers who were financially responsible for the ERRA-PCIA Financing Subaccount (ERRA-PFS) balance should be entitled to the appropriate credit and direct PG&E to transfer the \$95 million ERRA-PFS credit for 2022 to the 2020 vintage subaccount.
-The PD would approve a request by CCAs and direct PG&E to include the confidential workpapers supporting the PCIA rates from the prior year's ERRA Forecast proceeding as part of the Master Data Request it will provide in each subsequent ERRA Forecast proceeding.
-The PD would deny without prejudice the CCA's request to direct PG&E to provide data demonstrating its future role as a CPE in future ERRA forecast proceedings. - Analysis: The PD results in a 59% reduction to VCE's PCIA rates in 2022 compared to 2021.
+- Details: D.22-02-002 approves a 2022 forecast of electric sales and energy procurement revenue requirements of \$2.4 billion, effective in rates on March 1, 2022.
+It finds the December Update, updated again with the actual year end ERRA-main account balance provides the most accurate forecast for 2022 revenue requirements, and approves the 12-month amortization that was supported by CCAs.
+Under the December Update adopted in D.22-02-002, the 2022 total PCIA rate for 2017-vintaged customers (i.e., most VCE customers) will fall 59% relative to 2021 to \$0.01969/kWh for residential customers and to \$0.01897/kWh on a system-average basis.
+It also agrees with the Joint CCAs and DACC that all customers who were financially responsible for the ERRA-PCIA Financing Subaccount (ERRA-PFS) balance should be entitled to the appropriate credit and direct PG&E to transfer the \$95 million ERRA-PFS credit for 2022 to the 2020 vintage subaccount.
+It approves a request by CCAs and directs PG&E to include the confidential workpapers supporting the PCIA rates from the prior year's ERRA Forecast proceeding as part of the Master Data Request it will provide in each subsequent ERRA Forecast proceeding.
+D.22-02-002 denies without prejudice the CCA's request to direct PG&E to provide data demonstrating its future role as a CPE in future ERRA forecast proceedings. - Analysis: D.22-02-002 results in a 59% reduction to VCE's PCIA rates in 2022 compared to 2021.
 While the PCIA rate will fall substantially in 2022 for VCE customers, the non-RPS benchmarks that contributed to the reduction in the PCIA in 2022 could result in the opposite effect in 2023.
 That is, the same high benchmarks that helped reduce the 2022 year's forecast case may be too high compared to next year's actuals, which would create large PABA undercollection balances for 2023 rates.
 The change in the PCIA rate from the December Update will help mitigate such a swing in rates in 2023.
-The PD would also improve transparency by approving the CCAs' request for PG&E to provide confidential workpapers supporting the PCIA rates from the prior year's ERRA Forecast proceeding as part of the Master Data Request it will provide in each subsequent ERRA Forecast proceeding.

-- Next Steps: The final decision can be adopted on February 10, 2022. - Additional Information: Proposed Decision (January 24, 2022); Ruling modifying procedural schedule (January 14, 2022); Ruling directing PG&E to provide amortization scenarios (December 17, 2021); Scoping Memo and Ruling (August 11, 2021); Notice of Prehearing Conference (July 15, 2021); Application (June 1, 2021); Docket No. A.21-06-001.
+D.22-02-002 also improves transparency by approving the CCAs' request for PG&E to provide confidential workpapers supporting the PCIA rates from the prior year's ERRA Forecast proceeding as part of the Master Data Request it will provide in each subsequent ERRA Forecast proceeding. - Next Steps: The proceeding is now closed. - Additional Information: D.22-02-002 (January 24, 2022); Ruling modifying procedural schedule (January 14, 2022); Ruling directing PG&E to provide amortization scenarios (December 17, 2021); Scoping Memo and Ruling (August 11, 2021); Notice of Prehearing Conference (July 15, 2021); Application (June 1, 2021); Docket No. A.21-06-001.